Properties of water: Water in redox reactions

-Some other reactive metals, such as aluminum and beryllium, are oxidized by water as well, but their oxides adhere to the metal and form a passive protective layer.
+Some other reactive metals, such as aluminium and beryllium, are oxidized by water as well, but their oxides adhere to the metal and form a passive protective layer.
 Note that the rusting of iron is a reaction between iron and oxygen that is dissolved in water, not between iron and water.

 Water can be oxidized to emit oxygen gas, but very few oxidants react with water even if their reduction potential is greater than the potential of O_{2}/H_{2}O. Almost all such reactions require a catalyst.
 An example of the oxidation of water is: